 This tool can help to get a good collimation for the telescope optic.
+It include two method, centering the ring of a defocused star, or examining the deformation in the corner of the image using a 9 panel display.

 This is for use with reflector telescope, astrograph refractor must only be adjusted by the manufacturer.